Arif911659/DhakaCart-03-test/MANUAL_RELEASE_GUIDE.md

 ```

 ### 1. Build Images
-Builds the Docker images locally with the version defined in the Makefile (currently `v1.0.4`).
+Builds the Docker images locally with the version defined in the Makefile (currently `latest`).
 ```bash
 make build
 ```